 XO2 entrance mats are manufactured by highly reputable market leaders using the best materials available.
 To get the most out of your floor mat or matting system, thinking about the best way to position and look after your mats is important.
 Correct maintenance and positioning of your new floor mat will maximise its effective life and ensure you get the best value for your money.

 Some floors are naturally slippery or can become slippery due to poor maintenance.
 They can be potentially danger, causing slips and falls.
 That’s why it’s essential to maintain the floors, but more importantly, the door mat.

 Our cleaning experts have a few important tips for you:

 • It should always be placed on a spotlessly clean dry floor free of dirt, sand, grit, or detergent residues.

 • Position the mat inside the entrance.
 This removes the excessive moisture from people’s feet during the rains.

 • If a mat has been rolled up for some time, lay it out safely in direct sunlight for an hour or two until it’s completely flat.

 2. Vacuum or sweep the face of the mat daily.

-• All the dirt, grit, sand should be removed daily.
-Vacuum the mat with a professional vacuum cleaner fitted with either a spinning brush tool or brush strip tool.
+• All dirt, grit, and sand should be removed daily.
+Vacuum the mat with a professional vacuum cleaner fitted with either a spinning brush tool or a brush strip tool.
 Most floor mats require brush agitation to remove the dirt properly.